BandarAI/SmartMethodsTraining/AI & ROS/1st Task/Install ROS.md

 ## Step 5: Ensure ROS is installed correctly
 1. Open the terminal
-2. Press CTRL + I
-3. Type 'roscore'
+2. Type 'roscore'
-4. The output should be similar to the following
+3. The output should be similar to the following

    ![alt text](https://github.com/BandarAI/SmartMethodsTraining/blob/Tasks/AI%20%26%20ROS/1st%20Task/roscore.png "roscore")